CelineChiLamNg/tech_mental_health/README.md

 # Improvements
 1. For section 3, preparing the answers for the questions, I could create one only dataset with 12 columns, instead of 12 datasets.
+2. Could try to calculate post-hoc for chi-square
+3. Normalize number of users to the population of each country, state.